adriansev/jalien_py/README.md

 ### Environment steering

 There are a few environment variables that influence the mechanics of the script :
-* JALIEN_TOKEN_CERT, JALIEN_TOKEN_KEY - will overwrite the defaults, full path certificate,key token files OR their respective contents
+* JALIEN_TOKEN_CERT, JALIEN_TOKEN_KEY - will overwrite the defaults; they are either full path certificate,key token files OR their respective contents
-* If set these X509 locations will be used:
-   X509_USER_CERT, X509_USER_KEY, X509_CERT_DIR or X509_CERT_FILE
+* If set the following will be honored: X509_USER_CERT, X509_USER_KEY, X509_CERT_DIR or X509_CERT_FILE
 * ALIENPY_TIMEOUT will change the interval for keep-alive mechanics.
 * ALIENPY_CONNECT_TRIES - default = 3 : number of connect trials
 * ALIENPY_CONNECT_TRIES_INTERVAL - default = 0.5 : seconds between connection trials

+---
 For debugging purposes there are a few environment toggles :
 * ALIENPY_JSON - print the unprocessed json message from the server
 * ALIENPY_JSONRAW - print the unprocessed byte stream message from the server
+---
 * ALIENPY_JCENTRAL - it will connect to this server, ignoring any other options
 * ALIENPY_NO_STAGGER - disable staggered parallel host resolution and socket creation (see [RFC8305](https://tools.ietf.org/html/rfc8305))
+---

-* ALIENPY_DEBUG - if set, the raw json content will be printed and all debug meesages will be found in $HOME/alien_py.log
+* ALIENPY_DEBUG - detailed debug meesages will be found in ALIENPY_DEBUG_FILE
 * ALIENPY_DEBUG_FILE - set the location of log file
 * ALIENPY_DEBUG_APPEND - is set the output will be appended to the present log file. if not the file will be overwritten.
 * ALIENPY_TIMECONNECT - if set will report time for websocket creation - e.g. `ALIENPY_TIMECONNECT=1 alien.py pwd`
 * ALIENPY_TIMING - report detailed operation timing in the log file.

+---
 DEBUG file copy operations:
 * ALIENPY_KEEP_META - keep the metafile generated for download operations.
 Can be directly used with xrdcp.
+* XRD_LOGLEVEL='Dump'
+* XRD_LOGFILE=xrdlog.txt

 See also the native XRootD environment toggles: [docs](https://xrootd.slac.stanford.edu/doc/man/xrdcp.1.html#ENVIRONMENT "XRootD xrdcopy documentation")